Pennsylvania Ministerium

+History

 Lutherans in North America

-In 1638, Swedish settlers, colonizing north along the Delaware from the New Sweden colony, established residences in what would become Philadelphia, at a place called Wiccaco by the local Lenape tribe, meaning "pleasant place".
-These Swedish settlers were Lutheran.
+In 1638, Swedish settlers, colonizing north along the Delaware River from the New Sweden colony, established residences in what would become Philadelphia, at a place called Wiccaco by the local Lenape tribe, meaning "pleasant place".
+These Swedish settlers were Lutherans.
 The Gloria Dei (Old Swedes') Church was completed in 1700.
 Colonization extended to present-day Trenton.

-German settlers began arriving in North America in the mid-seventeenth century.
-They were particularly attracted by William Penn's promise of religious freedom in the colony of Pennsylvania and came to the Philadelphia region in significant numbers.
-By 1683, the German population was large enough to form communities such as Germantown (now a neighborhood in Philadelphia).
-Many immigrants brought their Lutheran faith and formed congregations in their new homeland.
+German settlers began arriving in North America in the mid-17th century.
+They were particularly attracted by William Penn's promise of religious freedom in what was then the colonial Province of Pennsylvania and came to the Philadelphia region in significant numbers.
+By 1683, the German population was large enough to form communities such as Germantown, which is now a neighborhood in Philadelphia.